Sustainability > Sustainability performance report

 5. Economy (EC)

-Crucial for sustainable success is a clear business strategy combined with its resolute and consistent implementation.
+A clear business strategy and its consistent implementation are crucial for sustainable success.
 The focused, tried-and-tested strategy rests on four strategic pillars:

 - Focus on sanitary technology